 What is the coaching leadership style?

-Most of what you need to know about a coaching leadership style is right there in the name: the leader acts as a coach.
-The leader shows people how their individual contributions contribute to a larger goal.
-But, most of all, they invest their own time to help team members develop their talents.
+A lot of what you need to know about a coaching leadership style is right there in the name: the leader acts as a coach.
+She shows people how their individual contributions support a larger goal.
+But, most of all, she invests her own time to help team members develop their talents.

 “Coaching is no longer just a benevolent form of sharing what you know with somebody less experienced or less senior, although that remains a valuable aspect,” according to Herminia Ibarra and Anne Scoular in the Harvard Business Review.
 “It’s also a way of asking questions so as to spark insights in the other person.”